ballerina-platform/ballerina-distribution/examples/directory-listener/directory_listener.md

 For more information on the underlying module, see the [`file` module](https://lib.ballerina.io/ballerina/file/latest/).

-Before running this, change the value of the 'path' field to indicate the path of the directory that you want to monitor.
+Before running this, change the value of the `path` field to indicate the path of the directory that you want to monitor.
 As the recursive property is set to false, the listener does not monitor the child directories of the main directory that it listens to.

 ::: code directory_listener.bal :::

 To run this sample, use the `bal run` command.
+After running the sample, create a new file called `test1.txt` in the directory called `observed-dir`, modify it, and delete it.

 ::: out directory_listener.out :::